DAM-IC/Deep-Embedded-Clustering-generalisability-and-adaptation-for-mixed-data-types/README.md

 - The XVAE functionality is based on the work of [Simidjievski et al., 2019](https://www.frontiersin.org/articles/10.3389/fgene.2019.01205) (https://github.com/CancerAI-CL/IntegrativeVAEs)

 ## Remaining questions
 If there are any remaining questions then you can check the documentation of the functions in python.
-Alternatively, you can reach us at DAM-IC@outlook.com.
+Alternatively, you can reach us at DAM-IC@mumc.nl.